MUSE

 This isn't their first release, but a lot of people consider this their true debut.
 Most of the songs are pretty loud and heavy early on, although not without dynamics, which Muse has always excelled at.
 Everything in the first half of the album is great, and the transition from Citizen Erased into Micro Cuts is the highlight of the album for me.
 The album goes from its most dramatic and epic moment, quiets down, and then rages into its loudest and most intense, complete with falsetto screams.
 Unfortunately, the album sort of dies off from there.
 I don't really like Screenager or Darkshines and I end up getting bored with the album, even though the last two tracks are pretty good.

-1. New Born
+Best tracks:1.
+New Born

 2. Citizen Erased